Tuesday, April 30, 2013

-1. Heat a large skillet over high heat.
+1. Heat a large heavy skillet over high heat.
 Season the lamb shanks with salt.
 Add olive oil to the pan and brown the shanks on all sides.
 Once each of the shanks have been nicely browned, transfer them to the crock pot/slow cooker.

 2. Puree the onion, carrot, and celery chunks with the garlic in a food processor.
 Put this puree into the pan you used to brown the shanks.
 Season with a little salt and sautee until it is pretty brown, about 20 minutes.

 3. Add the tomato paste and cranberry juice to the veggies and use the liquid to deglaze the pan (scrape up any of the veggie bits that are stuck to the pan.
 Pour this veggie mixture over the lamb shanks in the slow cooker .